 Utilities in many states have been implementing energy efficiency and load management programs (collectively called demand-side resources), some for more than two decades.
-According to one source, U.S. electric utilities spent \$14.7 billion on DSM programs between 1989 and 1999, an average of \$1.3 billion per year.
-Interest in these programs gradually grew in the 1980s and early 1990s, then went through a "hiccup" in the mid-1990s as many states and utilities cut back on their demand-side efforts in order to prepare for electric industry restructuring.
+According to one source, U.S. electric utilities spent \$14.7 billion on demand-side programs between 1989 and 1999, an average of \$1.3 billion per year.1 Interest in these programs gradually grew in the 1980s and early 1990s, then went through a "hiccup" in the mid-1990s as many states and utilities cut back on their demand-side efforts in order to prepare for electric industry restructuring.
 Growth resumed in the late 1990s when many states decided not to restructure.
 Also, even many restructured states decided that demand-side programs were important and created mechanisms to fund and provide such programs, most notably "public benefits" programs, which in many cases are administered and implemented by non-utility organizations.

 Since the turn-of-the-century, investments in demand-side resources have steadily increased.
-In 2006 spending on electric energy efficiency programs (both utility and non-utility programs) totaled \$1.6 billion.
-In 2007 and 2008, spending is continuing to grow.
-For example, the Consortium for Energy Efficiency, in a 2007 report, estimated that 2007 spending on electric demand-side programs increased 14% relative to 2006.
-Furthermore, quite a few states decided in 2007 and 2008 to substantially expand their programs, which should lead to budget growth in future years.
+In 2006 spending on electric energy efficiency programs (both utility and non-utility programs) totaled \$1.6 billion (see Figure 3-1).2 In 2007 and 2008, spending is continuing to grow.
+For example, the Consortium for Energy Efficiency, in a 2007 report, estimated that 2007 spending on electric demand-side programs increased 14% relative to 2006.3 Furthermore, quite a few states decided in 2007 and 2008 to direct their utilities to substantially expand their programs, which should lead to budget growth in future years.4

-&lt;sup>1 Loughran, David S. and Kulick, Jonathan, "Demand-side Management and Energy Efficiency in the United State," The Energy Journal, January 2004.
+1 Loughran, David S. and Kulick, Jonathan, "Demand-side Management and Energy Efficiency in the United State," The Energy Journal, January 2004.

-&lt;sup>2 Eldridge et al., 2008, State Energy Efficiency Scorecard.
+2 Eldridge et al., 2008, State Energy Efficiency Scorecard.
+ACEEE Report E086.
 Washington, DC: American Council for an Energy-Efficient Economy.
 This number is lower than estimates for 2006 spending previously published by the Consortium for Energy Efficiency (CEE 2007) since CEE collected data on estimated spending and the ACEEE data was collected on actual spending.
 Such spending in some key states, particularly California, was significantly lower than budgeted (estimated).

-&lt;sup>3 Consortium for Energy Efficiency 2006: U.S. Energy Efficiency Programs: A 2.6 Billion Industry; and 2007, Energy Efficiency Programs: A \$3.1 Billion U.S. and Canadian Industry.
+3 Consortium for Energy Efficiency 2006: U.S. Energy Efficiency Programs: A 2.6 Billion Industry; and 2007, Energy Efficiency Programs: A \$3.1 Billion U.S. and Canadian Industry.
 Note: CEE's total estimates include natural gas, low-income and load-management programs---3 types of programs not included in ACEEE's national estimates (electric energy efficiency programs only).

-&lt;sup>4 For example, in response to legislation enacted in Colorado, Connecticut, Delaware, Florida, Illinois, Maryland, Massachusetts, Minnesota, New Jersey, New Mexico, North Carolina, Ohio, Oregon, Rhode Island, Texas and Washington.
-Michigan just enacted a new law and Pennsylvania has legislation pending which may be enacted before we finalize this report].
+4 For example, in response to legislation enacted in Colorado, Connecticut, Delaware, Florida, Illinois, Maryland, Massachusetts, Minnesota, New Jersey, New Mexico, North Carolina, Ohio, Oregon, Rhode Island, Texas and Washington.
+Michigan and Pennsylvania enacted new laws in October 2008.